ameseee/kwk-curriculum-site/web-app/lessons/js-objects/index.md

 ## Objects

-**Objects** are another way to hold multiple pieces of data (collection).
+An **Object** is another complex data type available in JavaScript.
+Objects, like Arrays, can be classified as _collections_.
 There is one big difference between them and arrays: Objects are not ordered by index (0, 1, 2, etc.), instead, each piece of data has a ‘label’ instead of a number.
 We call the labels `keys` and the data `values`. `key/value pairs` is a term you will hear a lot.

 ## When to use Objects